kamil-pabin/zjadlempl/README.md

 # This is a repository containing files for zjadlem.pl website.

 ## That is the biggest project I have created, which I am constantly working on.
 You can see it by entering [zjadlem.pl](https://zjadlem.pl) website.
-## Caution: It is not finished - there is still a lot of things I'd like to add to this website - do not get scared of 'emptiness' :)
+## Caution: It is not finished - there is still a lot of things I'd like to add to this website - do not get scared of 'emptiness', however, everything listed below (the main purpose of the app), is fully working :)

 ### The website is built with vue.js, and is using:
 - Vue (Core)